jldurham/jldurham.github.io/_posts/2015-01-01-shinola-detroit.markdown

 categories: [project]
 ---

-### A full-stack design project that turned the monogramming service at Shinola's retail stores into a multi-platform digital experience for e-commerce.
+### A design project that turned the monogramming service at Shinola's retail stores into a multi-platform digital experience for e-commerce.

 ## the problem